-As for the cost of the flask if you wanna be fancy about your drinking you can get a billion different flask variations.
+As for the cost of the flask: if you wanna be fancy about your drinking you can get a billion different flask variations (like this badass one).
 But since I know you’re not worried about how people perceive you (you’re sneaking a flask into a bar for fuck’s sake), you can always just get a plastic flask for between $5 and $10.
 This way you can also get by any metal detectors.

 Industry Night: Landing somewhere between Sunday and Tuesday, Industry Night is when bars lower their prices in order to attract a service industry crowd.
 This benefits everyone: service industry people often have those nights off and want to go out.
 Those same nights are generally slow for most bars.
 As you can see it’s a match made in some kind of Dionysian heaven.
 So while you may not be an industry person yourself, you can certainly still go out and drink on industry nights.
 Ask around and find out which bars do it.
 Plus it’s a great way to meet servers and bartenders, people who may be inclined to hook you up some how at their place of employment.
 The tricky part is hoping they remember who you are.
 Industry people can party pretty hard.

 Ladies Night: Avoid Ladies Night like you would a homeless guy with his johnson hanging out.
 These events are always a awful occasions ripe with the potential for violence, and the truth is, nobody ever really has fun.
 Sure the drinks are cheap, but there’s usually only one chick for every four dudes.
 Calling it “Ladies Night”is the biggest misnomer ever.
 This is bad for the fellas because the competition gets extra fierce, and it’s bad for the ladies because that many horny guys competing with each other just makes the whole vibe fell kinda rapey.
 Just don’t go.